yxuan0329/3D-Shooting-Game/README.md

 # How to start the game

-  Firstly, download or clone the repository.

-  Check the folder IDVR_311553051_HW1,and  open "Shoot the Gummy.exe".
+  Firstly, download or clone the repository, open "Shoot the Gummy.exe".
   Click the mouse to play the game.

   ✨You can watch a 30-sec demo video on Youtube: https://youtu.be/oKJioVvkei0